ShadeWilson/bashrc_setup/README.md

 greetings
 ```

 Makes a noise!
-Requires your sound ot be on to hear it, and oyu may also need to be on a Windows.
+Requires your sound to be on to hear it, and oyu may also need to be on a Windows.
 I put a call of this function in my `.bashrc` so that it makes a noise when my login goes through.
 Useful if your login lags/takes a long time and you want to do other things in the meantime.

 ```bash
 beep() {